stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Token expiration and refresh

-Access tokens should have an expiration time defined.
+Access tokens should have a defined expiration time.
 It is not a good practice to allow a token to last forever.
 If a client need to extend the expiration time, a "refresh token" endpoint should be available.
 In this case, in step 2 of protocol flow a refresh token is provided along with the access token.
 This refresh token should be used by the client for refreshing the expiration time of a token.
 See RFC for further details.

 ### Caching access tokens

-A good practice to avoid an unnecesary traffic overhead to the authorization server is to enable caching in clients.
+A good practice to avoid an unnecessary traffic overhead to the authorization server is to enable caching in clients.
 This access token will not change until expires.

 ### Use of TLS/SSL